JacobYuan7/RLIP/README.md

 V-COCO annotations with the HOIA format, `corre_vcoco.npy`, `test_vcoco.json`, and `trainval_vcoco.json` will be generated to `annotations` directory.

 ## RLIP Pre-training
 Since RLIP pre-trained on VG and COCO dataset, we provide a series of pre-trained weights for you to use.
+Weights in the table below are used to initialize ParSe/ParSeD/RLIP-ParSe/RLIP-ParSeD for pre-training or fine-tuning.
 | Model | Pre-training Paradigm | Pre-training Dataset | Backbone | Base Detector | Download |
 | ---------- | :-----------:  | :-----------:  | :-----------: | :-----------: | :-----------: |
 | MDETR-ParSe | Modulated Detection | GoldG+ | ResNet-101 | DETR | [link](******Link to be added******) |